m0lc14kk/WebhookAPI/SECURITY.md

 ## Reporting a Vulnerability

-If you are having troubles with API, create an issue on GitHub.
-Using *Bug Report* template.
+If you are having troubles with API, create an issue on GitHub, using *Bug Report* template.